saharsh93/saharsh.agarwal/_research/2019-01-01-CRP-Testbed.md

 cost-effectiveness.
 The endogenous reference price outperforms the exogenous reference price in terms of cost-effectiveness by increasing participation and reducing rents.

-R&R at Journal of Environmental Economics and Management
+R&R2 at Journal of Environmental Economics and Management

 [Download](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3164730)